Charlie is a qualified Martial Arts and Self Defence (CQC) instructor.

 "Training with so many inspiring women this past year, who are guiding and encouraging one another, has been a fantastic experience."

 Nina's goal is to be able to run her own Women's Street Smart workshops, to extend the availability and accessibility of self-defence workshops across the country.

-Ishita Dwivedi, also known as "Ash" has attended the Women's Street Smart weekend workshops on several occassions.
+Also known as "Ash", she has attended the Women's Street Smart weekend workshops on several occassions.

-Ash is a 16 year old who believes and understands the importance of being able to protect herself.
+Ash believes and understands the importance of being able to protect herself.
 "It's something every woman should know how to do; because as unfortunate as it is, there are increasing amounts of assaults occurring each day" says Ash.